 The bottom line: You may want to survey your customer base first to see if a majority would take advantage of a Bitcoin payment option before you implement it.
-In our rural market, it is not likely that you would see sufficient consumer demand to make it worth your while.
+In our rural market, it is not likely that you would see enough consumer demand to make it worth your while.

 Mobile Payment Methods

-- Apple Pay, Samsung Pay, and Android Pay (formerly Google Wallet): Customers with a smartphone from one of these three companies can make contactless mobile payments in your store with these mobile pay apps.
+- Apple Pay, Samsung Pay, and Google Pay (formerly Google Wallet): Customers with a smartphone from one of these three companies can make contactless mobile payments in your store with these mobile pay apps.
 You’ll still need a merchant account, POS, and Near Field Communications (NFC) enabled terminal to process credit cards through the apps, but there are no additional fees on top of the usual credit and debit card bank processing fees.

 - LevelUp: Specifically for the restaurant industry, LevelUp allows customers to order ahead and pay for food orders through the LevelUp app.